BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/SmartthingsInstallation.md

 # Installation of Smartthings code
 To use the Smartthings OpenHAB binding code needs to be installed on the Smartthings Hub.
 Currently the Smartthings code is bundled with the binding.
-Eventually I hope to publish the code in the Smartthings repository.

-## Please help make these instructions better
-As you follow these instructions please provide feedback on actions you have to perform that don't match these instructions.

 ## Installation of artifacts on the Smartthings HUB
 The following steps need to be done on the Smartthings hub using the web based [Smartthings developers tools](https://graph.api.smartthings.com/).